BrianBrophy/OpenStack-Installation/README.md

 iface eth3 inet dhcp
 </pre>

-- As root, restart networking:
+- As root, start networking:

-<pre>service networking restart</pre>
+<pre>ifup eth0
+ifup eth1
+ifup eth2</pre>

 - You should now be able to SSH into the VM on the 10.10.10.x address you assigned